 Inspired by Henry’s passion for film, one of his teachers encouraged Henry to make a film, and gave him a box of reels that he could cut from in order to make his own film.
 The school also loaned Henry a Bolex 16mm spring-motor camera, and gifted him two unexposed 100 ft reels to shoot on.

 In 1972, at the height of the Vietnam War, Henry’s first film was aimed at showcasing how society encourages us to accept and embrace our violent nature.
 The film was titled, “The Process.”
-That very same year, The Free Library of Philadelphia chose, “The Process” to be part of the library’s film collection, purchasing 5 release prints for citywide distribution.
+That very same year, The Free Library of Philadelphia chose, “The Process” to be included in the library’s film collection, purchasing 5 release prints for citywide distribution.

 From 1972-1976 Henry studied film production at Temple University and in 1976 he not only graduated with a BA from the School of Radio, Television and Film, but was also offer a full scholarship and guaranteed TA position at the Rhode Island School of Design Graduate Film School.